 Note: leave a 1/4″ gap between the finished drywall and the membrane when making any cuts (read your own manufacturers directions).

-If you are going to be cutting your wood outside and don’t need part of the area to set up a cutting station, go ahead and install the underlayment (if you are using one) all at once.
+Go ahead and install the underlayment (if you are using one) all at once if you have the room to do that.
 We chose to install the underlayment in the back rooms, where we were starting, and leave the mancave for last because that is where we did all our cutting and staging of the planks.

 To install a dimpled membrane, sweep the flooring to get a clean surface.
 Start in one corner of the room, roll the first piece to length and cut it with a utility knife – dimple side down (for our product, that meant the blue side was up).
 Roll and cut the next piece, laying it right beside the first one.
 Remember to leave a 1/4″ gap from the drywall.